kdupon/kdupon.github.io-old/_recipes/grilled-sausage--veggie-packets.md

 ---

-## INGREDIENTS
+## Ingredients

-1 red bell pepper
+* 1 red bell pepper, thinly sliced

-2 ears corn on the cob
+* 2 ears corn on the cob, cut into 1 inch sections

-1/2 large yellow (1 medium) onion
+* 1/2 large yellow (1 medium) onion, chopped

-4-5 small red potatoes
+* 4-5 small red potatoes, chopped

-1 medium sized zucchini
+* 1 medium sized zucchini, coined

-1 package (13 ounces) Butterball Hardwood Smoked Turkey Sausage
+* 1 package chicken sausage, coined

-5 tablespoons olive oil
+* 5 tablespoons olive oil

-1 tablespoon dried oregano
+* 1 tablespoon dried oregano

-1 tablespoon dried parsley flakes
+* 1 tablespoon dried parsley flakes

-1/2 teaspoon garlic powder
+* 1/2 teaspoon garlic powder

-1 teaspoon paprika
+* 1 teaspoon paprika

-Seasoned salt and pepper
+* Seasoned salt and pepper

-Optional: freshly chopped parsley
+* Freshly chopped parsley

-&nbsp;

-Prepare the veggies and meat.

-Remove top and seeds from the pepper.
-Thinly slice.

-Remove husk from corn and cut into 1 inch disks.
-Coarsely chop the onion.

-Cut the potatoes into small bite-sized pieces -- about 8-10 pieces per potato depending on size.

-Coin the zucchini.

-Coin the turkey sausage.

-Assemble
+## Instructions

-Preheat the grill to medium heat.
+1. Preheat the grill to medium heat.

-In a small bowl, stir together the olive oil, oregano, parsley, garlic powder, paprika, about 1/2 teaspoon (or to taste) seasoned salt and pepper.
-Stir.
+2. In a large bowl, mix together olive oil, oregano, parsley flakes, garlic powder, paprika, salt, and pepper.&nbsp;

-Add seasonings to the veggies + meat and toss well.
+3. Add meat and vegetables to the bowl and toss.&nbsp;

-Place 2 pieces of tin foil on top of each other.
+4. Place 2 pieces of tin foil on top of each other.&nbsp;

-Put a generous amount of the mixture in the center and then fold up the first piece of foil and then the next piece of foil to form a secure encasing.
+5. Put the mixture on top of the foil and create a sealed packet.

-Grill covered over medium heat for 16-24 minutes (depending on heat of grill) until veggies are crisp tender.
+6. Grill covered for 16-24 minutes or until vegetables are crisp tender.&nbsp;

-Remove and top with freshly chopped parsley if desired.
+7. Top with fresh parsley.